“Why Should We Hire You?” Sample Answers & Tips

 Follow up after the interview

 Don’t neglect a common courtesy and send a thank-you note in 24 hours after the interview.
 37% of recruiters reject resumes for not following up.
 Mention that the discussion was interesting, reiterate the important points and thank the interviewer for their time.
+By the way, you might be interested in good employee traits that will be helpful to you.

 How to understand if the resume presents your credentials well?